liedekef/events-made-easy/readme.txt

 * Update Jodit
 * Improve bounce detection
 * Add the option to add task signups in the backend
+* If tasks/todos are activated for an event, you're required to enter at least 1 task/todo

 = 3.1.10  (2026/07/26) =
 * Upgrade dompdf to fix security advisories